 Prudence Memorial Park, LLC does not provide funeral directing or assistance with other after-death care needs.
-In the State of RI, families have the option of providing home funeral care, engaging a licensed funeral director for all aspects of after-death care, or selecting a blended funeral, in which the necessary tasks are delegated between the authorized agent of the deceased and funeral service providers.
+In the State of RI, families have the option of providing home funeral care, engaging a licensed funeral director for all aspects of after-death care, or selecting a blended funeral, in which the necessary tasks are delegated between the authorized agent of the deceased and funeral service providers (see Additional Resources).

 The Green Burial Council has provided several resources to help educate people about green burial and after-death care options.
 Please select the links below and review this material so that you can make the best decision for yourself or your loved ones.
 Regardless of your choice, remember that the best and most thoughtful plans can only be implemented if you document and share your decision with those who will be responsible for carrying out your wishes.

 Persons making arrangements for a burial in Prudence Memorial Park purchase the right to be buried, as opposed to purchasing a specific plot.
 Burial rights can be purchased on a ‘pre-need’ basis (i.e., before a burial is needed) or an ‘at-need’ basis (i.e., when a burial is needed).
 Buying burial rights on a pre-need basis gives people the opportunity to learn more about natural burial and make an informed decision about final disposition (see Available Options) when they are free of the stress that comes with the death of a loved one.